Connect with us

 Construction of the Stiegler’s Gorge Hydropower Project across the Rufiji River in eastern Tanzania is 62.7% complete with engineers now fixing crucial machinery to get the project ready for operations.

-The Stiegler’s Gorge Project, also known as Julius Nyerere Hydro-Power Project, is being undertaken on a 24-hour basis to meet the April 2022 deadline that will be preceded by filling of the dam in November.
+The Stiegler’s Gorge Project, also known as the Julius Nyerere Hydro-Power Project, is being undertaken on a 24-hour basis to meet the April 2022 deadline that will be preceded by the filling of the dam in November.

 More than 32.3 billion litres of water will collect behind the dam and in June 2022 full operations are expected to get underway with the first supply of electricity to the country.